YankyJayChris/Broadcasterapp/README.md

 open the project with vs code : to have advatege to use live server extetion to be able to run the UI project navigate inside the UI folder then use live server to run index.html file

+server
+clone the repo to local folder then run npm run start

 ### Prerequisites

 Things you need to install the software and how to install them